 - -v, --verbose

-Verbosely print processing information and configuration file checks to stderr.
+Verbosely print processing information to stderr, including debug-level log messages.

 - -t, --timings

-Display timings information (time to read, parse and convert).
+Print timings report to stderr (time to read, parse and convert).

 Asciidoctor honors the SOURCE_DATE_EPOCH environment variable.
 If this variable is assigned an integer value, that value is used as the epoch of all input documents and as the local date and time.
 See https://reproducible-builds.org/specs/source-date-epoch/ for more information about this environment variable.